 Add a statement and initiate a dispute.

 To add a statement or to dispute the report, the physician should follow the applicable instructions on the Notification of a Report in the Data Bank(s).
-If the physician does not have the original Notification of a Report in the Data Bank(s), the physician may obtain a Subject Statement and Dispute Initiation form from the NPDB-HIPDB web site at www.npdb-hipdb.com.
+If the physician does not have the original Notification of a Report in the Data Bank(s), the physician may obtain a Subject Statement and Dispute Initiation form from the Data Bank web site at www.npdb-hipdb.com.

-Who must query the NPDB for information concerning a physician?
+Who must query the Data Bank for information concerning a physician?

-A hospital must request information from the NPDB whenever a physician applies to the hospital for admission to the medical staff or for clinical privileges, and at least every two years for all physicians who are on the medical staff or have clinical privileges.
+A hospital must request information from the Data Bank whenever a physician applies to the hospital for admission to the medical staff or for clinical privileges, and at least every two years for all physicians who are on the medical staff or have clinical privileges.

-Who else may query the NPDB for information concerning a physician?
+Who else may query the Data Bank for information concerning a physician?

-The following persons or entities may query the NPDB for information concerning physicians:
+The following persons or entities may query the Data Bank for information concerning physicians:

 A hospital that requests information concerning a physician who is on its Medical Staff (courtesy or otherwise) or has clinical privileges at the hospital.